 Hitchcock Spy Movies from a Historical Perspective with Kim Putland!

-Today we have with us, Kim Humphries Putland who has written a remarkable treatise on Alfred Hitchcock’s spy and espionage genre movies, integrating the current world events into the treatment and unfolding stories in these special movies – history affects the Hitchcock spy movies!
+Today we have with us, Kim Humphries Putland who has written a remarkable treatise on Alfred Hitchcock’s spy and espionage genre movies.
+She uses a historical perspective to look at Hitchcock spy movies.
+And integrating the current world events into the treatment and unfolding stories in these special movies – history affects the Hitchcock spy movies!

 In this episode, we discuss how Hitchcock used current events and wove them into each of his spy movies which are: